dqops/dqo/docs/examples/data-validity/percentage-of-values-that-contains-usa-zipcode.md

 # Percentage of rows containing USA zipcodes

+## Overview

-Column level check that ensures that the percentage of rows containing valid USA zipcodes does not exceed set thresholds.
+The following example shows how to verify that the percentage of rows containing valid USA zipcodes does not exceed set thresholds.

 **PROBLEM**